storesafe/cordova-sqlite-storage/README.md

 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- WP8 support is available in: _[litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (along with Windows 8.1/Windows Phone 8.1/Windows 10 using Visual Studio 2015)_
+- Support for WP8 is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (along with Windows 8.1/Windows Phone 8.1/Windows 10 using Visual Studio 2015)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows version using the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component is in an alpha state:
+- Windows version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
+  - This version branch with dependency on platform toolset libraries included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)
+  - It is **not** possible to use this plugin with the default "Any CPU" target.
+A specific target CPU type **must** be specified when building an app with this plugin.
-  - Issue with UNICODE `\u0000` character (same as `\0`)
+  - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
+  - INCORRECT error code and INCONSISTENT error message in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
+  - Not possible to read BLOB column values
+  - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
-- FTS3 and FTS4 are tested working OK in this version branch (for all target platforms in this version branch Android/iOS/macOS)
+- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/macOS/Windows)
-- R-Tree is *not* tested or supported for Android in this version branch.
+- Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-- Android is supported back to SDK 10 (a.k.a.
+minimum API level is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
-- iOS versions supported: 8.x/9.x/10.x
+- iOS versions supported: 8.x / 9.x / 10.x / 11.x
 - In case of memory issues please use smaller transactions or use the version at [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).

 <!-- END Status -->